 STANDARDS CHANGE, BE CURRENT

 Effective in 2010, the American National Standards Institute (ANSI) changed their standards of safety protection for eyes.
 Safety eyewear is now organized by hazard type and which eye protector is best for specific hazards.
-The revised standards suggest eye protectors either be labeled “Non-Impact Rated” or “Impact Rated.”
+The revised standards suggest eye protectors either be labelled “Non-Impact Rated” or “Impact Rated.”
 There is also a minimum coverage requirement on the front of each eye protector and “Impact Rated” eye protectors also require lateral coverage.

 New protectors are to give protection against splashes, droplets, and dust.
 Gone is the ANSI Z87.1-2003 flammability test which has been replaced by an ignition test to see if the eye protector will ignite when touched by a hot steel rod.
 Lenses shall now have a manufacture’s mark as well as a + symbol if impact rated.
 Frames must also have a manufacturer’s mark plus Z87 and a “+” if impact rated.
 For complete details visit ansi.org where copies of the complete standard can be purchased.